-Before we forge ahead into the new year and new decade, I wanted to take a minute to share some of the best picture books from 2019!
+Before we forge ahead into the new year and new decade, I wanted to take a minute to share my picks of the best children’s picture books of 2019!

 What you should know: A rhinoceros and rhinoceros beetle experience days filled with highs and lows, each engaging with the world from a different perspective.